A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 Widely known to be one of the best landscape paintings by famous artists, Mont Sainte-Victoire truly captures the attention of the viewers.

-From the trees to the left to the bridge on the right, the viewer is completely engrossed in the brushstrokes of the artist until he reaches the end of the canvas, wanting to see more.
+From the trees to the left to the bridge on the right, the brushstrokes of the artists hold the power to capture any viewer’s attention.

 The small houses, showing the sparsity of the region, just add the perfect amount of character to the scene.